anjackson/codex/content/_index.md

 ---
-title: 'Hugo Whisper Docs'
+title: 'digipres.net'
-date: 2018-11-28T15:14:39+10:00
+date: 2019-06-14T22:21:00+01:00
 ---

-Whisper is a documentation theme built with Hugo.
-The design and functionality is intentionally minimal.
+digipres.net is a set of open source resources for doing digital preservation.